-To construct our efficient baseline we adopt the MBConv6 block from EfficientNet [6], which is a improved version of the mobile inverted bottleneck convolution of MobileNetV2 [7].
-This architecture leverages depthwise separable convolutions along with a squeeze-and-excitation (SE) mechanism to enhance feature extraction efficiency and focus.
+To construct our efficient baseline, we adopt the MBConv6 block from EfficientNet [3], which is a improved version of the mobile inverted bottleneck convolution of MobileNetV2 [4].
+This architecture leverages depthwise separable convolutions along with a squeeze-and-excitation (SE) mechanism for feature extraction efficiency and focusing on important channels.
 While being slightly lower in speed than the MobileNetV2, it is much more accurate and consistent.
 But, our baseline architecture varies in a lot of ways with both MobileNetV2 and EfficientNet-B0.
-The detail architecture is shown in Fig. 1.
-In our Spatial Baseline, the first stem block consists of 3×3 Convolution with stride 2 and downsamples the input image by half, while projecting from 3 to 32 channels.
+The detailed architecture is illustrated in .
+In our Spatial Baseline, illustrated in Fig. 1, the first stem block consists of 3×3 convolution with stride 2 and downsamples the input image by half, while projecting from 3 to 32 channels.
 We use 6 stages of MBConv6.
 In a typical MBConv6 block, the first step involves expanding the input feature map using a 1×1 convolution.
 This expansion increases the number of channels, aiming to provide a richer representation for the depthwise convolution to process.

-$$Y{\exp} = \operatorname{ReLU6}\left(\operatorname{BN}\left(\operatorname{Conv}{1 \times 1, c{in} \to c{exp}}(X)\right)\right) \tag{1}$$
+$$Y{\exp} = \operatorname{ReLU6}\left(\operatorname{BN}\left(\operatorname{Conv}{1\times 1, c{in}\to c{exp}}(X)\right)\right).$$ (1)